MichaelWarmbier/Smite-API-Application/README.md

 # Smite-API-Application
-A Node-based application designed to make it possible to access the Smite API possible through a user interface.
+A Node.js based application designed to provide a basic CLI interface that allows user to access the Smite API (with their own provided credentials) and retrieve information without going through the process of coding their own wrappers and applications.

 **Current Version:** Beta 1.0